-To complete the PhD degree in Animal Science, successful completion of the following items is required.
+To complete the PhD degree in Dairy Science, successful completion of the following items is required.
 These must be completed in a timely fashion or the student will not be allowed to register.
-Note that minimum requirements are provided, however successful completion of the PhD degree requires achievement of the standing of demonstrated scientist, through your PhD program and by making a significant research contribution to the scientific literature.
+Please note that minimum requirements are provided, however successful completion of the PhD degree requires achievement of the standing of demonstrated scientist, through your PhD program and by making a significant research contribution to the scientific literature.

-- Select Graduate Program, form a PhD mentor and examination Committee (by end of 2nd semester). - Meet with your PhD Committee.
-Approve coursework and immediate research plans (by end of 2nd Semester) - Schedule preliminary examination and file request for preliminary examination (by end of 4th semester). - Complete Written Preliminary Examination, Complete Oral Preliminary Examination (by end of 5th semester). - If passed, Warrant should be signed and returned to Graduate School.
+- Select Graduate Program, form a PhD Mentor and Examination Committee (by end of 2nd semester). - Meet with your PhD Committee.
+Approve coursework and immediate research plans (by end of 2nd Semester) - Schedule preliminary examination and file request for preliminary examination (by end of 4th semester).

+- Complete written preliminary examination, complete oral preliminary examination (by end of 5th semester). - If passed, warrant should be signed and returned to Graduate School.
 You will be a dissertator. - Complete research and thesis.
-Regular meetings with your Committee are expected. - Request for final examination (includes documentation that exam requirements have been met). - Successfully complete Final Defense and Examination.
+Regular meetings with your committee are expected. - Request for final examination (includes documentation that exam requirements have been met). - · Successfully complete final defense and examination.